 Should we not give some to charity?

-Maybe the talkative guest only meant to be encouraging
+Maybe the lady only meant to be encouraging,

-For one day if I’m lucky I too might be rich,
+For one day if I’m lucky I too could be rich

 And the Dorchester’s food could touch my lips.